VFUC/vapor-spotify-token-swap/README.md

 This repository does not contain a self-running application, but provides files which can be plugged or adapted into a Vapor-based project.

+The given code compiles and runs with Vapor version `4.10.0`.

 I'm using these exact files in a current project and haven't encountered any issues so far, but plan to update this repo if I do.

 ### Overview of procedure